-Equipment Risk Management Strategy Risk Level Hierarchy Specific Risks Nisk Wanagement Strategy Unmanaged of Control Participant caught under or tangled in equipment Use the water rescue hierarchy: 1, Tell/ Tell how to self rescue.
+Equipment Risk Management Strategy Risk Level Specific Risks Unmanaged of Control Participant caught under or tangled in equipment Use the water rescue hierarchy: 1, Tell how to self rescue.
 2, Reach if close enough with object (kayak paddle).
 3, Throw: use throw bag 4, Row use emergency kayak to Go or Tow entrapped person.
 Last : Call 111 Low High PPE Towing trailer and turning on and off SH 1 Driver to ensure that they only turn in big gaps in the traffic and pull over to the side of the road to let other vehicles pass until it is safe to turn.
-Low High ADMIN Equipment on the water that floats away, capsizes or sinks Instructor is in charge of distributing equipment and keeping an eye on it while it is in water.
-Participants are instructed to take responsibility for equipment while on the water.
-Low Medium ADMIN Pause Activity Risk Management Strategy Risk Level if: Managed Unmanaged of Control Participant falls in the water and cannot swim All near water to wear PFD.
+Low High ADMIN Equipment on the water that floats away, capsizes or sinks The instructor is in charge of distributing the equipment and keeping an eye on it while it is in water.
+The participants are instructed to take responsibility for the equipment while on the water.
+Low Medium ADMIN D 8:144 Risk Level Pause Activity if: Risk Management Strategy Managed Unmanaged of Control Participant falls in the water and cannot swim All participants to wear PFDs while in the water.
 Participants instructed on how to help others get back on the raft.
 Low High PPE Participants is injured/cold Safety equipment to be worn at all times, first aid kit to be available and stocked properly.
 Whole group to be brought ashore if someone requires first aid.
 Use available shelter/ warm environment.
-Low Medium PPE Participant does not wish to continue If unable to encourage participant to continue assist participant to shore(using supervisor if necessary) Low Medium ADMIN Weather/water level changes All participants to come ashore if the instructor is uncomfortable with the weather or water level.
-Weather is to be continually monitored Low Medium ADMIN
+Low Medium PPE Participant does not wish to continue If unable to encourage participant to continue assist participant to shore (using supervisor if necessary) Low Medium ADMIN Weather/water level changes All participants to come ashore if the instructor is uncomfortable with the weather or water level.
+Weather is to be continually monitored.
+Low Medium ADMIN

 This Standard Operating Procedure (SOP) is approved for use at sites operated by MiCamp Trust.
-As at the time of approval this SOP meets all known regulations (Adventure Activity Regulations, Safety Audit Standards etc) and current industry good practice
+As of the time of approval, this SOP meets all known regulations (Adventure Activity Regulations, Safety Audit Standards etc) and current industry good practice.